wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 4. Wavefront continues checking the alert condition at the specified interval (1 minute by default).
 If the alert condition for a higher level is no longer met, but lower-level conditions are still met, then the higher-level alert target gets an Alert Resolved notification, and each lower-level alert target gets an Alert Updated notification.

 ![alert multi concept](images/alert_multi_concept.png)

+### When Do Single-Threshold Alerts Notify Alert Targets?

+Single-threshold alerts notify all targets at the same time when the alert changes state:

+1. Wavefront monitors the alert condition.
+When the condition is met for the specified amount of time, the alert fires.
+2. When the alert fires, Wavefront sends alert notifications to the alert target(s) specified for the alert, using the severity that's prespecified for the alert.
+3. When the alert resolves or is snoozed, Wavefront sends additional notification to the alert target(s).

 ## What are Alert States?